Discovery of New Elements and Superheavy Elements

 Explain why the discovery of new elements becomes more difficult as atomic number increases.

-The element with atomic number 112 is called ________.
+Name the element with atomic number 114.